SAP-archive/karydia/docs/features.md

 ## Karydia Network Policy

-When `--enable-network-policy` is set, Karydia takes the custom Karydia network policy resource found at deployed custom resource yaml `install/charts/templates/config.yaml` with key `networkPolicy` as a template for a network policy, which will be installed into all namespaces.
+When `--enable-network-policy` is set, Karydia takes the custom Karydia network policy resource found at the deployed custom resource yaml `install/charts/templates/config.yaml` with key `networkPolicy` as a template for a network policy, which will be installed into all namespaces.

 Particular namespaces can be excluded with `--default-network-policy-excludes`.

 For easy change, adjust `enableDefaultNetworkPolicy` and `defaultNetworkPolicyExcludes` in `install/charts/values.yaml`.
-You can enable/disable this feature by setting `defaultNetworkPolicy` to true`/`false`.
+You can enable/disable this feature by setting `defaultNetworkPolicy` to `true`/`false`.

 You can configure the default network policy for a specific namespace with the following namespace annotation:

 | Name | Type | Possible values |
 |---|---|---|
 |"karydia.gardener.cloud/networkPolicy"|string|Name of a deployed Karydia network policy, e.g. `karydia-default-network-policy-l2`|

 Please note: an update of `networkPolicy` at `install/charts/values.yaml` does not update previously deployed network policies.
 New namespaces created while Karydia was not running will not be updated when Karydia starts.

 The current network policy called `karydia-default-network-policy` has two security measures:
 1. block access to host network (AWS only)